-FOB export price: An FOB export price must be calculated for each shipment regardless of the shipping terms.
-FOB price includes inland transportation to the port of exportation, inland insurance, handling, and loading charges.
+FOB export price: an FOB export price must be calculated for each shipment - regardless of the shipping terms.
+FOB price includes inland transportation to the port of exportation, inland insurance, handling and loading charges.
 It excludes post exportation expenses such as ocean freight and insurance.
-Use a formula to show the method of the calculation on each line of the export sales spreadsheet.
+Use a formula to show the method of the calculation on each line of the export sales worksheet.

-Ocean freight: as ocean freight is a significant cost it is important that the actual amount of ocean freight incurred on each exportation be reported.
-If estimates must be made you must explain the reasons and set out the basis estimates must reflect changes in freight rates over the investigation period.
+Ocean freight: as ocean freight is a significant cost, it is important that the actual amount of ocean freight incurred on each exportation be reported.
+If estimates must be made, you must explain the reasons and set out the basis - estimates must reflect changes in freight rates over the investigation period.

 Freight allocations must be checked for consistency.
+Conf SPREADSHEET B 4 refers.